-Join us for Sunday Worship at 11 am.
+Join us for Sunday Worship during the summer at 10 am.

 Welcome to Gladwyne Presbyterian Church.
 For a fuller description of life in the GPC community click on the News page above or click here .